Understanding the Dog Surrender Crisis in 2025

 Skyrocketing Veterinary Costs

-- The average cost to bring a dog home in Ontario in 2025 is up 17% over last year, with expected first year expenses ranging from $1,750 to $4,650 depending on breed and health.
+The average cost to bring a dog home in Ontario in 2025 has increased by 17% over last year.
+First-year expenses can range from $1,750 to $4,650, depending on the breed and health of the dog.

-- Pet owners report skipping or delaying care , nearly half say they’ve skipped vet visits due to cost.
+Many pet owners report skipping or delaying care.
+Nearly half say they’ve avoided vet visits due to cost.

 Pet-Friendly Housing Shortages

-- More than 33% of Ontario tenants have dogs, but supply of pet-friendly rental units falls far short.
+More than 33% of Ontario tenants have dogs, but the supply of pet-friendly rental units falls far short.
+A staggering 72% of renters say it’s difficult to find pet-friendly housing.
+Many owners are surrendering their pets when moving.

-- The Ontario Residential Tenancies Act renders “no pets” clauses unenforceable in standard leases, but in practice, many landlords still try to restrict dogs or set limits, placing families in limbo.
+In Toronto, pet-friendly rentals are in high demand.
+Units receive far more listing “saves” and “shares” than others.
+The Ontario Residential Tenancies Act renders “no pets” clauses unenforceable in standard leases.
+However, in practice, many landlords still try to restrict dogs or set limits, leaving families in a tough spot.

 Suggestions for Dog Owners